TavongaMadzingira/Cinema_app_project/README.md

 tasks.py: This file contains the Celery tasks for updating the movie rankings.
 We have defined a task that runs every 5 minutes and updates the ranking of movies that are in the "upcoming" or "starting" status.

 Docker-compose.yml: This file specifies all dependencies such as the environment, broker and database URL.

+Suggested Improvements ;)

+Use a dedicated image storage service like Amazon S3 to store posters for films (see file entitled S3.py for code implementation).